Post Inception Updates

 insurance.
 In particular HCI has identified Selective Dorsal Rhizotomy

-(SDR) as a treatment option that is not available in Ontario.
+(SDR) as a treatment option that is not available in most provinces in Canada.

 There are 50,000 Canadians with cerebral palsy (CP).
 One in every 500